 If you don’t know what you’ll be doing, you’ll most probably do nothing.
 You’ll search sites for inspiration or get lost inside the social media waterfall.
 Or in other words, you’ll waste your time.

-A simple thing every self-respecting creator does before he starts is to have at least a general understanding of what he/she will be doing.
+A simple thing every self-respecting creator does before he starts is to have at least a

 So, my advice?